saucelabs/sauce-docs/docs/api-testing/use-cases/fact.md

 4. **Publish** the test.

-5. From the Test list, **Run** the test twice in a row.
-   You will not receive any email notification.
+5. From the Test list, **Run** the test twice in a row: you will not receive any email notification.

-6. **Run** the test one more time.
-   You reached the threshold value therefore you will receive the email notification.
+6. **Run** the test one more time: you reached the threshold value therefore you will receive the email notification.

 :::note
 In the example, we run the test manually but it works in the same way when you schedule it.